-10. Since then, evidence has come to light showing that Watts and his police team members engaged in a pattern of criminal misconduct against public housing residents and visitors and that the Chicago Police Department officials have long known about that pattern.
+13. Since then, evidence has come to light showing that Defendant Watts and his crew engaged in a pattern of criminal misconduct against public housing residents and visitors and that Chicago Police Department officials have long known about that pattern.